lightstep/cloud-native-observability/01 - intro.md

-Strategic business application development is a pretty far cry from the BASIC databases I wrote to keep track of my baseball card collection, but even as a child, I was confronted with a tradeoff that has remained true in the nearly fourty years hence: I want to add features, and increase reliability, but I need to do both as efficiently as possible.
+Strategic business application development is a pretty far cry from the BASIC databases I wrote to keep track of my baseball card collection, but even as a child, I was confronted with a tradeoff that has remained true in the nearly forty years hence: I want to add features, and increase reliability, but I need to do both as efficiently as possible.

 All challenging software development questions can be boiled down into the rake's maxim of "cheap, fast, good -- pick two".
-Developing software, be it for yourself, or for an audience of millions, is a reoccuring set of decisions that boil down to picking the two that matter most at any given time.
+Developing software, be it for yourself, or for an audience of millions, is a reoccurring set of decisions that boil down to picking the two that matter most at any given time.
 Complicating this is that we live in a globally connected world full of [unexpected events](https://www.history.com/this-day-in-history/first-confirmed-case-of-coronavirus-found-in-us-washington-state),